 Retired Head Football Coach, Florida State Seminoles

 Among college coaches in any sport, few have achieved iconic status.
-Bobby Bowden certainly meets that criteria and he gets one last chance to add to his legacy.
+Bobby Bowden certainly meets that criteria.

-Bowden's historic 44-year career as a head coach reluctantly comes to a close when Florida State meets No. 18 West Virginia on New Year's Day in the Gator Bowl.
+Bowden's historic 44-year career as a head coach reluctantly came to a close when Florida State met No. 18 West Virginia in the New Year's Day Gator Bowl.
+Counting this final Bowl Game with Coach Bowden, the Seminoles (6-6) were in postseason play for 28 straight years under his leadership.

 Bowden's accomplishments while building a powerhouse over 34 seasons in Tallahassee are staggering.
 Following several near-misses in the 1980s, he won national titles with the Seminoles in 1993 and most recently in 1999, when they went unbeaten and became the first to go wire-to-wire as the top-ranked team in the AP poll.